GSA/idmanagement.gov/_implement/auth-assurance.md

 AMA is available for domains operating on Windows Server 2008 R2 and later versions.

 ## Implementation
-You can use this PowerShell script [CertificateIssuanceOIDs.ps1](https://github.com/GSA/ficam-scripts-public/tree/master/_ama){:target="_blank"}{:rel="noopener noreferrer"} to import and set up a list of certificate issuance policies.
+You can use this PowerShell script [CertificateIssuanceOIDs.ps1](https://github.com/GSA/ficam-scripts-public/tree/master/_ama){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} to import and set up a list of certificate issuance policies.
 This script:

 - Contains a list of certificate issuance policy object identifiers (OIDs) used by U.S. federal government agencies
 - Creates security groups with the same names as the policies